Assad steps up efforts to crush last besieged enclaves

 But the limited Western intervention, far from any contested battlefront, has shown no sign of having any impact on the ground, where Assad’s forces have pressed on with his offensive.

 The last rebels withdrew from eastern Ghouta hours after the Western bombing.
-Since then, the government has focused on regaining four less populous enclaves which have long been under siege.
+Since then, the government has focused on regaining four less populous encircled enclaves.

-Their capture would leave the opposition holding only its two main strongholds located in the northwest and southwest along Syria’s international borders.
+Their capture would leave the opposition holding only its two main strongholds, located in the northwest and southwest along Syria’s international borders.

 Diplomacy this week has focussed on the accusations of poison gas use in Douma, the last town to hold out against the government advance in eastern Ghouta.

 Western countries say scores of people were gassed to death in the April 7 chemical attack.
 Syria and its ally Russia deny it.
-Now that the rebels have surrendered, the area is under government control, and a team of international inspectors have so far been unable to reach it.
+Now that the rebels have surrendered, the area is under government control, and a team of international inspectors has so far been unable to reach it.

 The inspectors have delayed their visit to Douma after their security team were shot at during a reconnaissance trip on Tuesday, the Organization for the Prohibition of Chemical Weapons said.